chris-short/chrisshort.net/content/about/index.md

 ## Brief Bio

 **Chris Short** has been a proponent of open source solutions throughout his over two decades in various IT disciplines, including systems, security, networks, DevOps management, and cloud native advocacy across the public and private sectors.
-He currently works on the Kubernetes team at Amazon Web Services and is an active [Kubernetes contributor](https://www.kubernetes.dev/) and Co-chair of [OpenGitOps](https://opengitops.dev/).
+He currently works on the Kubernetes team at Amazon Web Services and is an active [Kubernetes contributor](https://www.kubernetes.dev/).
 Chris is a disabled US Air Force veteran living with his wife and son in Greater Metro Detroit.
 Chris writes about Cloud Native, DevOps, and other topics at [ChrisShort.net](https://chrisshort.net).
 He also runs the Cloud Native, DevOps, GitOps, Open Source, industry news, and culture focused newsletter [DevOps'ish](https://devopsish.com).

 ## Extended Bio